christabor/flask_jsondash/docs/schemas.md

 [
     {
-        "title": "Number of widgets sold in last day", "description": 'This is a good sign',
+        "title": "Number of widgets sold in last day", "description": "This is a good sign",
         "data": 32515.0,
         "color": "green",
     },
     {
-        "title": "New customers signed up this week", "description": 'New user accounts created',
+        "title": "New customers signed up this week", "description": "New user accounts created",
         "data": 740,
     },
     {